agrosner/DBFlow/usage/DBStructure.md

 As other libraries do, you can set ```@Table(allFields = true)``` to turn on the ability to use all public/package private, non-final, and non-static fields as ```@Column```.
 You still are required to provide a primary key `@Column` field.

 ### Unique Groups

-In Sqlite you can define any number of columns as having a "unique" relationship, meaning the combination of one or more rows must be unique accross the whole table.
+In Sqlite you can define any number of columns as having a "unique" relationship, meaning the combination of one or more rows must be unique across the whole table.

 ```SQL